vala-lang/vala-docs/docs/tutorials/programming-language/main/02-00-basics/02-04-data-types.md

 if ("ere" in "Able was I ere I saw Elba.") //...
 ```

-For more information, please report to
+For more information, please refer to
 [the complete overview of the string class](http://www.valadoc.org/glib-2.0/string.html).

 A [sample program](../../../../developer-guides/string-sample) demonstrating string usage is also available.